Online conspiracy theories flourish after Iowa caucus fiasco

 State fundraising reports from Iowa’s Democratic Party show party officials paid more than $63,000 to the same firm in November and December for “professional fees.”

 The Iowa results were backed up by paper ballots, which is what the Iowa Democratic Party is using to verify the results.
-Figures reflecting 62% of precincts in the state were released Tuesday afternoon.
+Figures reflecting 71% of precincts in the state were released by Tuesday night.

 Virginia Sen. Mark Warner, a Democrat who is vice chairman of the Senate Select Committee on Intelligence, warned that foreign groups looking to destabilize the U.S. could try to exploit the doubts and fears spread online over the Iowa results.
 He said the Iowa episode should serve as an “early warning sign” that Congress, local election officials and social media platforms must do more to protect election integrity.